 About KenGen

-Today, KenGen PLC has an installed generation capacity of 1,725MW, of which over 93% is drawn from green sources namely: Hydro (826MW), Geothermal (754MW), Wind (25.5MW).
+Today, KenGen PLC has an installed generation capacity of 1,785MW, of which over 93% is drawn from green sources, namely Hydro (826MW), Geothermal (754MW), and Wind (25.5MW).
 The balance is from Thermal.

-For media queries please contact: Frank D. Ochieng, Tel:0721816896 Email: This email address is being protected from spambots.
-You need JavaScript enabled to view it.or This email address is being protected from spambots.
+For media queries, please contact: Frank D. Ochieng, Tel:0721816896 Email: This email address is being protected from spambots.
+You need JavaScript enabled to view it. or This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Page 1 of 17
+Page 1 of 18